Site best viewed with

 Do you have 35mm negatives with no photographs?

-Now you can easily convert them to the digital age with your digital
+Now easily convert them to the digital age with your digital

 camera and ShotCopy.